Upervision/MIT-AI-DS-Program-Hackathon-2026/README.md

 Predicting the overnight deployment-readiness status of warehouse humanoid robots from diagnostic sensor data, for a 2026 AI/DS hackathon (Great Learning).
 7-class ordinal classification, scored on accuracy.

-**Public leaderboard: 0.8578 → 0.8583**, reached #1 on the leaderboard in the closing stretch of the competition.
+**Public leaderboard: 0.8583 accuracy**, reached #1 on the leaderboard in the closing stretch of the competition.

 ## The problem